stevecassidy/python-web-programming/docs/javascript/javascript.md

 }
 ```

-In this example, we define a variable and a function that are exported and a second variable that
+In this example, we define a variable and a function that are exported and a
+second variable that
 is not.
-Another module that imports this module can get access to `maxNameLength` and `generateName`
+Another module that imports this module can get access to
+`maxNameLength` and `generateName`
 but not to `unexportedVariable` which is only usable inside this module.

-Importing is similarly simple, making use of the `import` keyword as you might expect.
+Importing is similarly simple, making use of the `import` keyword as you might
+expect.
 The simplest
 case is where we just name the symbols we want to import from another module.
-Here is an example:
+Here is an example:s

 ```javascript
 import {generateName} from './namegen.js'